surinkim/libperfmon/README.md

 ```

-Current version can only support related in 'process' category.
+Current version supports related in 'process' category only.

 References
 ====================